A lot of promises were made after Sarah Everard’s death, but what has actually changed?

 An incel mass shooter killed five people

-On 12th August earlier this year 22-year-old Jake Davidson killed five people including his mother.
+On 12th August last year 22-year-old Jake Davidson killed five people including his mother.
 During his killing spree he killed three women, one child and a man before turning the gun on himself.

 Davidson was part of an online incel community, a group of people who are involuntarily celibate and are usually men who are extremely misogynistic and sexist.